-The S.M.A.R.T. goals formula is commonly associated with Peter Drucker’s Management By Objectives concepts.
-SMART goals encourage the employee to use SMART objectives to detail how a goal will be accomplished -- basically a reality check for your goals.
-Set SMART goals by writing them in a way that answers the following SMART criteria:
+The SMART goals formula is commonly associated with Peter Drucker’s management by objectives concept.
+SMART goals encourage employees to use specific objectives to detail how a goal will be accomplished.

 - Specific: Does the goal have specific means and ends?

-- Measurable: Can the goal be measured, and how?
+- Measurable: Can the goal be measured?
+How?

 - Actionable/Achievable: What are the specific actions that will lead to this goal?
-What do you need to do in order to accomplish this goal?
+What do you need to do to accomplish it?

 - Relevant/Realistic: Is this goal relevant to your job duties, team, and company?
 Is it based on factors that are under your control?